 The following Employment Tax guidance note Produced by Tolley and written by Anne Redston.
 Anne is a barrister at Temple Tax Chambers and is not authorised to write on behalf of the Tribunals Service or the judiciary. provides comprehensive and up to date tax information covering:

 This note sets out the main differences between employment and self-employment.
 It discusses the timing of payment, national insurance contributions (NIC), expenses, statutory payments, leave entitlements and (briefly) employment rights.
 It does not cover those who work through agencies (for which, see the Agency workers guidance note).

-From the individual’s perspective, employment status matters because it determines the tax and NIC on his earnings, as well as his statutory rights.
+Employment status matters for individuals because it determines the tax and NIC on their earnings, as well as their statutory rights.
 From the engager’s perspective, miscategorisation may trigger PAYE and NIC assessments, as well as claims for employment rights and / or statutory payments.
 Getting employment status wrong can be very expensive.

 Remember that this note and the other notes on employment status are only a summary, and do not cover all situations.
 You may need to take further advice.
 For the position of those working through personal service companies and the IR35 rules, see the Personal service companies ― overview guidance note.